The National NAIDOC Committee (the Committee) is an independent, voluntary Committee comprising of ten Members of which two are elected Co-Chairs.

 Masepah Banu

-Masepah Banu (Mas), is a Malu Kiwai Boigu and Mua Islander from the Torres Strait Islands who acknowledges his Aboriginal heritage from Taepithiggi, the community of Mapoon in the western part of Cape York Peninsula.
+Masepah Banu (Mas) is a distinguished individual with a diverse and significant connection to both his Aboriginal and Torres Strait Islander heritage.
+As a Malu Kiwai Boigu and Mua Islander from Zenadth Kes (Torres Strait Islands), he acknowledges his Aboriginal roots from the Taepithiggi Nation of Mapoon, located in the western part of Cape York Peninsula.

 Naomi Moran